fabiand/enhancements/README.md

 - adding error messages or events

 If you are not sure, ask someone in the SIG where you initially circulated the idea.
-If they aren't sure, jump into [#enhancements](https://kubernetes.slack.com/messages/enhancements/) on Slack or ping someone listed in [OWNERS](https://github.com/kubernetes/enhancements/blob/master/OWNERS).
+If they aren't sure, jump into [#kubevirt-dev](https://kubernetes.slack.com/messages/kubevirt-dev/) on Slack or ping someone listed in [OWNERS](https://github.com/kubernetes/enhancements/blob/master/OWNERS).

-## When to Create a New Enhancement Issue
+## When to Create a New Enhancement Proposal

-Create an [issue](https://github.com/kubernetes/enhancements/issues/new) in this repository once you:
+Open a PR in this repository once you:
 - have circulated your idea to see if there is interest
-   - through Community Meetings, SIG meetings, SIG mailing lists, or an issue in github.com/kubernetes/kubernetes
+   - through Community Meetings, SIG meetings, SIG mailing lists, or an issue in github.com/kubevirt/kubevirt
 - (optionally) have done a prototype in your own fork
 - have identified people who agree to work on the enhancement
   - many enhancements will take several releases to progress through Alpha, Beta, and Stable stages